Dario-Maselli/WebDevEssentials/README.md

 TODO: @dario-maselli

-# Planning:
-Before making any major decisions, we suggest using Figma or a similar tool to create wireframes for your site.
-These tools make the development process much easier.
-From our experience, ideas that look good in your head might not work out as well in reality.
-Wireframing also helps prevent scope creep.

-- Figma
-- Sketch
-- Adobe XD
-- Canva

-# Lacking inspiration?
-look at sites like these to get an idea that you might like.
-- dribble
-- codepen
-- pinterest
-- behance

 ## Planning

 Before making any major decisions, we suggest using Figma or a similar tool to create wireframes for your site.
 These tools make the development process much easier.
 From our experience, ideas that look good in your head might not work out as well in reality.
 Wireframing also helps prevent scope creep.